 The following is a partial list of projects currently under construction along with descriptions and renderings.
-These projects are being financed through Measure R, and/or Measure RR funding and state funding (as noted).
+These projects are being financed through Measure R, and/or Measure RR funding and local and state funding (as noted).

-Business and Computer Technology Complex
+Business and Computer Technology

 This 87,000-sf complex would provide much-needed consolidation of business administration, accounting, management, computer information systems, office technology, and family/consumer sciences instructional programs.
 The two-building complex would include state-of-the-art technology that supports current teaching methods, including increased use of laboratory-based learning environments as opposed to traditional lecture classrooms.

-Esimated completion: Spring 2018
+Project Completion: Spring 2018